 5. Adaptable to Any Project

-Works well for projects with both fixed and changing requirements.
+Applicable to projects that have fixed and changing requirements.

 6. Enhanced Client Confidence:

-The ongoing discussion of waterfall vs. agile vs. hybrid methodology highlights that each approach has unique advantages.
+The continued debate of waterfall vs agile vs hybrid methodology emphasizes that both methodologies have their distinct advantages.
 This project management methodologies comparison shows that the best choice depends on the nature of your project, your team’s workflow, and the level of flexibility you need.

 Waterfall vs. Agile vs. Hybrid Methodology: A Comparison Table